-- Preset Icons: Shortcuts to the most popular presets. - Presets: Pop-up that lists all built-in presets for the filter. - Brightness: Adjusts the overall brightness of the image. - Contrast: Adjusts the overall contrast of the image. - Compression: Compresses the tonal scale to reveal highlights and detail. - Detail: Enhances the details by increasing the micro contrast. - Warmth: Makes the image warmer or cooler. - Vibrance: Controls the vibrance or saturated the colors appear. - Glow: Adjusts the image glow. - Type: Sets the style or blending for the glow.
-Reset will return the settings to the default.
+- Preset Icons: Shortcuts to the most popular presets. - Presets: Pop-up that lists all built-in presets for the filter. - Brightness: Adjusts the overall brightness of the image. - Contrast: Adjusts the overall contrast of the image. - Compression: Compresses the tonal scale to reveal highlights and detail. - Detail: Enhances the details by increasing the micro contrast. - Warmth: Makes the image warmer or cooler. - Vibrance: Controls the vibrance or how saturated the colors appear. - Glow: Adjusts the image glow. - Type: Sets the style or blending for the glow.

-When you add an Adjustment Brush, nothing appears on your image until you paint it in where you want.
+When you add an Adjustment Brush, nothing appears on your image until you paint it where you want it.